Insights for Authentic LGBTQ+ Representation in Media

 According to the data, almost half of the community feels that LGBTQ+ stories in entertainment focus too much on the hardships of the LGBTQ+ experience.
 Many LGBTQ+ people told us they want to see more content featuring LGBTQ+ people living happy lives that does not include homophobia.

-Contact us at the form below to learn more about how you can gain access to these diverse consumer insights and much more in our Cultural Intelligence Platform.
+Contact us below to learn more about how you can gain access to these diverse consumer insights and much more in our Cultural Intelligence Engine.